DevastatingRPG/MIT-Team8-Exchanged/README.md

     Docker SQL Pull Command:
         docker pull devastatingrpg/nt-mit-team8:latest
         #Make a container with this image with port 3307 and deploy the container before running the main app

+    IF Docker Not working:
+        use the sql import from the file we have provided and use port 3306 on the code connection instead

     Run the application:
         streamlit run main.py

+    For automated Integration:
+        instead of fetch_table command in main.py if we use fetch_latest_fx_db instead